Teacher video: Egyptian beliefs

 This video is part of Kapow Primary’s History scheme – Egypt.
 It supports teachers in introducing pupils to the diversity of worldviews in the past and how they shaped society, leadership, and culture.
 Through examples like temple offerings, religious festivals, and the divine status of pharaohs, teachers will feel prepared to guide pupils in understanding the significance of belief in ancient Egypt and to make comparisons with belief systems across other times and places.

-History, Lower key stage 2, Year 3, *New* What was important to ancient Egyptians?
+History, key stage 2, Year 3, *New* What was important to ancient Egyptians?
 Lesson 4: What do sources suggest about religious beliefs in ancient Egypt?